uesp/skyedit/ReadMe.txt

 	  Note that with the current implementation these commands operate around a speed of 25 records/second so beware when selecting a large number of records to update.
 	- Fixed bad file record count in TES4 header when saving.
+	- Changed how creating a new plugin works to be similar to opening a plugin.
+Skyrim.esm is automatically set as a master file by default.
+This should prevent people from creating new plugins that don't have Skyrim.esm as a master file as most should.
+	- Resource and script information is now automatically loaded and initialized at startup as it is needed in a variety of places.
+It only takes 2-5 seconds and only has to happen once until you close SkyEdit.

 0.05alpha - 17 January 2021
 	- New editable records: Sound Categories (SNCT), Sound Markers (SOPM), Outfits,